fastpacedsociety/osu-dates/README.md

 # Requirements

--A windows platform with the [latest version of Python](https://www.python.org/downloads/).
+-A windows platform (Windows 7+) with the [latest version of Python](https://www.python.org/downloads/).
 This won't work on Linux.

--Windows 7 or higher.
+# Installing
+-Clone the repository (`git clone https://github.com/fastpacedsociety/osu-dates.git`) -Installing python packages that the script uses (`pip install -r requirements.txt`)

+# Usage
+-Run ```python osu!dates.py``` or run it directly by opening the .py file.
+-If you ever want to revert back to your old dates, run restore.py -More information in README.txt